Oh, cabbage you are so very delicious!! I can eat you all the time and I do. Breakfast, lunch, and dinner … for a snack? Yes, of course!

 - a significant source of antioxidants (polyphenols) which help reduce oxidative damage in the body (cancer prevention) and aid in reducing inflammation!

-- aid in reducing cholesterol within the body – being a good source of fibre, cabbage emulsifies bile salts (which is made of cholesterol) and instead of being reabsorbed back into the body the bile salts get kicked out with the fibre it is attached to and the rest of the bodies waste.
+- aid in reducing cholesterol within the body – being a good source of fiber, cabbage emulsifies bile salts (which is made of cholesterol) and instead of being reabsorbed back into the body, the bile salts get kicked out with the fiber it is attached to and the rest of the bodies waste.
 More cholesterol is drawn on the make new bile, thus lowering cholesterol levels in the body over time.

 - Take the first leaves of the cabbage off (and compost).
 Slice the rest of the cabbage into 5 mm medium pieces.
 Place the cut cabbage into a large bowl and cover with boiling water.

 - In a large pot heat up olive oil, to which you will add diced onions.
 Turn heat to medium and let them get soft.
 Add sliced bacon to the onions and oil and let them brown (not too crispy). – To make it vegan just skip the bacon.